Traditional Bachelor of Science in Nursing

 Scholarships for Nursing Majors

-Besides offering financial assistance through our Office of Financial Aid, UM-Flint provides scholarships that are specifically for nursing students.
+UM-Flint offers financial assistance through its Office of Financial Aid and provides scholarships for nursing students.

 Academic Advising for Nursing Majors